• Skip to main content

 Low-Stress Training Guide: Final Thoughts

 As you can see, low-stress training is not difficult at all.
-The hardest part is making sure you do not bend the branches so much that they break.
+The hardest part of this crop steering technique is making sure you do not bend the branches so much that they break.
 Go slowly at first.
 After you have done it a few times, you will get a feel for it.

 If you follow this low-stress training step-by-step guide, you will have your plants growing wider and bushier, with far more colas.
 And it won’t cost you much money or take up much of your time.